Organisation and Management

 HRM, Organisation Studies, Sport & Society

-This department has three research groups: Strategic Human Resource Management, Organisation Studies, and Sport & Society.
-Collaboration and cross-fertilisation take place across a wide range of disciplines between the O&M research groups, and between the latter and the PGM research groups.
+This department has three chairs: Strategic Human Resource Management, Organisation Studies, and Sport & Society.
+Collaboration and cross-fertilisation take place across a wide range of disciplines between the O&M chairs, and between the latter and the PGM chairs.
 They also work closely with other Utrecht University research groups and Eindhoven University of Technology.

 An example is the Sport & Society focus area with Calibrating Inclusive Sporting Encounters, a research project focusing on the crucial role of organisation networks and primary health care professionals in helping people in vulnerable positions to engage in sport, conducted by dr. Maikel Waardenburg and prof. Maarten van Bottenburg.

-Another example is the HRM research group that is closely involved in the Future of Work hub under the Utrecht University strategic research theme Institutions for Open Societies (VENI research project Capturing the nature of public value creation conducted by prof. Eva Knies).
+Another example is the HRM chair that is closely involved in the Future of Work hub under the Utrecht University strategic research theme Institutions for Open Societies (VENI research project Capturing the nature of public value creation conducted by prof. Eva Knies).